artis101/ubiquiti-device-explorer/README.md

 [Try it!](https://example.com)

+## Synopsis

+React 19, Vite, Tailwind CSS, Zod for schema resilience, React Window for virtualization, URL-based state management, and Playwright for testing.

+What can be improved?

+- JSON modal is not really accessible
+- Service Worker to create an image cache, avoids HTTP requests while scrolling
+- a11y tests
+- zustand store for state management would be better, but this works fine

 ## Assignment

 You are tasked with kick-starting an internal tool, the "UIDB Explorer," for another team at Ubiquiti to take over.
 The goal is to create a robust foundation within one week.